leapmotion/os-controls/src/components/library/README.md

   * FrameBufferObject
     ~ FrameBufferObject
     ~ RenderBuffer
-  * GLBuffer
+  * Buffer
-    ~ GLBuffer -- abstracts the concept of an OpenGL buffer object
+    ~ Buffer -- abstracts the concept of an OpenGL buffer object
   * GLVertexBuffer (depends on C++11)
     ~ GLVertexAttribute -- abstracts the concept of an OpenGL vertex attribute ~ GLVertexBuffer -- abstracts the concept of an OpenGL vertex buffer object